siZWITA/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-0x12.
-JavaScript - Warm up
+Javascript - Objects, Scopes and and Closures